 After crashing, you’ll feel hungry again and repeat the vicious cycle.

 It’s important to keep your blood sugar levels stable throughout the day.
-Therefore, when we eat snacks, we want to apply the same fundamental rule to that of each of your regular meals.
+Therefore, when we eat snacks, we want to apply the same fundamental rule to each of your regular meals.
 (Hopefully, you’re eating breakfast, lunch and dinner daily, to maintain steady blood sugar and help burn fat.)

 Our fundamental rule is that we always want to combine the following three macronutrients when eating: